lvgl/lvgl/docs/details/integration/bindings/micropython.rst

 - Fast prototyping GUI.
 - Shortening the cycle of changing and fine-tuning the GUI.
-- Modelling the GUI in a more abstract way by defining reusable composite objects, taking advantage of Python's language features such as Inheritance, Closures, List Comprehension, Generators, Exception Handling, Arbitrary Precision Integers and others.
+- Modelling the GUI in a more abstract way by defining reusable composite Widgets, taking advantage of Python's language features such as Inheritance, Closures, List Comprehension, Generators, Exception Handling, Arbitrary Precision Integers and others.
 - Make LVGL accessible to a larger audience.
 No need to know C to create a nice GUI on an embedded system.
 This goes well with
   `CircuitPython vision <https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython>`__.